 Roy Corral’s beautiful photography captures the amazing balancing acts, the faces of determination, and the screams of encouragement that highlight each event.
 The book was published by Snowy Owl, an imprint of the University of Alaska Press, and is distributed by the University of Chicago Press.
 We hope you’ll enjoy it!

-Celebrating the 20th anniversary of Alaskan favorite Children of the Midnight Sun, the same author and photographer join again to collaborate on this new book.
-Children of the First People presents the voices of a new generation of young Alaska Natives and how they celebrate their unique cultures and traditions.
+Celebrating the 20th anniversary of classic Children of the Midnight Sun, Roy Corral and I collaborated on a book representing a new generation of young Alaska Natives and how they celebrate their unique cultures and traditions.

 From the Southeast rainforest to the Yukon-Kuskokwim Delta tundra, to the reaches of the far north, Alaska Native kids live a life that mixes ancient traditions with modern culture.
 Inside this book you’ll find ten profiles accompanied by beautiful color photographs of kids of various ages and from diverse cultures and backgrounds, as well as a map and a glossary of Native terms.
 No other book for children delves into all ten Native cultures with expert authority, making Children of the First People a one-of-a-kind treasure.